RoshanTalimi/book-data-pipelines-with-apache-airflow/README.md

 # Data pipelines with apache airflow
+Edition: First
+Author:  Bas Harenslak % Julian de Ruiter
+Publisher: Manning

 We're using python 3.10 - Install it if you don't have it already!